la2050/archive/_organizations/girls-in-tech.md

       https://challenge.la2050.org/entry/coding-bootcamps-and-conferences-for-women-in-tech
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      Girls in Tech (GIT) is a global non-profit focused on the engagement, education and empowerment of girls and women who are passionate about technology.
 title: Girls in Tech
-uri: /organizations/girls-in-tech/
 extrapolated_project_ids:
   - '6102081'
 project_titles_from_extrapolated_project_ids:
-  - Coding Bootcamps and Conferences for Women in Tech
-project_titles:
-  - Coding Bootcamps and Conferences for Women in Tech
-project_titles_from_project_ids:
   - Coding Bootcamps and Conferences for Women in Tech
 original_project_titles:
   - Coding Bootcamps and Conferences for Women in Tech